mila0411/ChordalRing/Datasets/README.md

 Datasets of Optimal Chordal Ring networks

-The datasets are lists of Optimal Chordal Ring Networks (Graphs) of the form C(N;-1,1,s) with the minimum diameter for different number of nodes : where file chord-opt-X.csv is a list of graphs with X thousands of nodes
+The datasets are lists of Optimal Chordal Ring Networks (Graphs) of the form C(N;-1,1,s) with the minimum diameter for different number of nodes : where file chord-opt-X1-X2.csv is a list of graphs with X1-X2 thousands of nodes

 CSV files format:

-N; s; diam;
+N, s, diam;

 where: